AlliVaughn/lvlup_curriculum/weeks/week_7.2.md

 * We added the gem and installed it.
 * Then, we added a fun google font to our topics!
 You can play with other [fonts](https://www.google.com/fonts#)!

-### Push your changes to Github and then Heroku, as we did previously.
+## Push your changes to Github and then Heroku, as we did previously.

+# Congratulations!
+## You've just created, styled, and deployed your very first piece of software!
+*Remember: This is a journey!*
+*Every cool thing you learn from here on out simply makes you a more knowledgeable developer!*

+### *Welcome to the club!*